NOAA-PSL/score-monitoring/README.md

 as storing file counts or GSI statistics as specified in the suite graph and stats parameters.

+**Additional Test Workflow:** As part of the validation process for the environment setup, the suite includes a lightweight demonstration that tests the correct importation and operation of numpy and scipy.
+This process runs corresponding test suites on these libraries, ensuring the environment is properly configured for scientific computing tasks.

+For example:

+test_numpy: Runs a numpy test suite to check the installation of numpy.
+test_scipy: Runs a scipy test suite to check the installation of scipy.
+Both tasks are executed as part of the overall Cylc workflow and are run with a time limit of 6 hours.

 ## Python Scripts
 Most of the python scripts are called via the cylc suite, except the